kiboschool/course-frontend-web-dev/src/lessons/javascript-review/javascript-intro/javascript-questions.md

 # JavaScript Questions

-The following questions, can be used as a guide to direct your learning. **They are not mandatory**
+The following questions can be used as a guide to direct your learning. **They are not mandatory**

 ## Variables